A Guide to Schools & Scholarships for Students with Disabilities

 Submit Medical Documentation

-Ask your doctor for documents showing your disability.
-You may be required to submit this to the school and any scholarships you apply for.
+Obtain relevant documents from your doctor that confirm your disability.
+These documents may be necessary for both the school and any scholarships you apply for.

 Submit High School Plans for Services

-If you had an IEP or Section 504 plan in high school, you may need to submit this as well.
-It may not replace your proof of disability, but it may show the school the assistance you may need.
+If you had an Individualized Education Plan (IEP) or Section 504 plan during high school, consider submitting them to the school.
+While they may not replace proof of disability, they can provide insight into the assistance you may need.

 Ask for Help Early

-Ask for this assistance and submit the documents early in your application process.
-This could give the school time to consider and assess accommodations you may need.
-It also gives you time to get more documents if needed.
+Request assistance and submit the required documents early in your application process.
+This allows the school sufficient time to evaluate the accommodations you may require and gives you the opportunity to obtain additional documents if necessary.

 Distance Learning with a Disability